oliviasiegmann/concat_files/README.md

  another example would be: ./concat_files.sh -f 'Go' test4.txt test1.txt test2.txt
  this would only include lines that match the word "Go"

+ i broke it somehow so second final commit